 There are cash points at the Co-op superstore on Harrison Drive and the Nat West Cash Point is on St John's Street.
 Banking services can be found at Wirksworth Post Office on Mountford Avenue.
 The library can be found on Coldwell Street in the Town Hall building.
-There are estate agents both in the Market Place and on St John's Street.
+There are estate agents in the Market Place.
 IT services can be found at Pepper IT at New Bridge Works.
 The Derbyshire Historic Buildings Trust has its headquarters in Wirksworth at Number 1 Greenhill and Wirksworth Town Council is at the Town Hall on Coldwell Street.
 The Derbyshire Wildlife Trust is headquartered at Sandy Hill at Middleton by Wirksworth opposite the Rising Sun Inn.

 Petrol, Shopping and Retail Services